-The information on this page will give you a brief overview of funded and non-funded services and what's considered routine and preventive building and equipment maintenance.
-It is paraphrased or excerpted from A Classification of Accounts for Physical Plant (APPA).
+Here's a brief overview of funded and non-funded services, and what's considered routine and preventive building and equipment maintenance.

-This is the general rule of thumb used to determine who pays for services.
+The general rule of thumb used to determine who pays for services:

-- Facilities management is funded to maintain components of general fund facilities that could be used by any academic or administrative department, if the building were to change hands.
+Does the equipment or work fall under facilities management funding to maintain components of general fund facilities that could be used by any academic or administrative department, if the building were to change hands?

-If the equipment or work in question does not meet this test, then it is the department's responsibility to pay for the particular service.
+If the equipment or work does not meet this test, then it is the department's responsibility to pay for it.

-A variety of facilities and equipment within general fund buildings are excluded from Facilities Management funding.
-Here's an easy way to identify the exclusions.
+Some facilities and equipment within general fund buildings are excluded from facilities management funding.
+Here's an easy way to identify the exclusions:

-- Visualize a common classroom or office building devoid of furniture, office machines, laboratories, people, programs, computers, and similar features.
-Anything added to such a space is outside of the funded responsibility of Facilities Management.
+Visualize a common classroom or office building devoid of furniture, office machines, laboratories, people, programs, computers, and similar features.
+Anything added to the space is outside the funded responsibility of facilities management.